The safety car is one of the two most important cars in the F1 paddock, with the other being the medical car.

 This can advantage or disadvantage any driver and is very much down to luck.

 Let's not mention the 2008 Singapore Grand Prix too loudly at this point!

 Abu Dhabi 2021: Michael Masi and the most famous safety car of all

 We said we'd get back to here!

-The confusion and controversy of the 2021 Abu Dhabi Grand Prix was caused by a blurring of the lines between the unofficial 'let them race' principle that had been requested by teams, and the regulations.
+The confusion and controversy surrounding the 2021 Abu Dhabi Grand Prix were caused by a blurring of the lines between the unofficial 'let them race' principle that had been requested by teams and the regulations.

 Verstappen elected to pit to bolt on a set of soft tyres, something that put him behind some traffic but maintained his second position.
 Hamilton could also have stopped but did not.

 At this point, it was not mandatory in the regulations for race director Michael Masi to allow the lapped cars to unlap themselves, meaning that he could restart the race at the drop of a hat.

 Mercedes team principal Toto Wolff and Red Bull sporting director Jonathan Wheatley were both on the radio with Masi, arguing their cases, either not for resuming the race or for allowing lapped cars past.
 In this respect, Wolff has since conceded that this communication went too far.